kaw2k/kaw2k.github.com/_posts/2013-2-10-fast-experimentation-with-js.markdown

 ---
 title: "Fast Experimentation with Javascript"
 layout: post
+category: scripting
 ---

 What do you do when you are in want of testing snippets of javascript?
 Jump into Chrome's DevTools?
 Perhaps NodeJS repl?
 A HTML playground online?
 JSBin has easily won my affections for exploring javascript.